MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/remote-debugging-using-windbg.md

 There are several transport protocols you can use for a remote debugging connection: TCP, NPIPE, SPIPE, SSL, and COM Port.
 Suppose you have chosen to use TCP as the protocol and you have chosen to use WinDbg as both the debugging client and the debugging server.
 You can use the following procedure to establish a remote kernel-mode debugging session:

 1. On the host computer, open WinDbg and establish a kernel-mode debugging session with a target computer.
-(See [Live Kernel-Mode Debugging Using WinDbg](performing-kernel-mode-debugging-using-windbg.md).)
+(See [Live Kernel-Mode Debugging Using WinDbg (Classic)](performing-kernel-mode-debugging-using-windbg.md).)
 2. Break in by choosing **Break** from the **Debug** menu or by pressing CTRL-Break.
 3. In the [Debugger Command Window](debugger-command-window.md), enter the following command.